oshrir/manager/README.md

 Description:
 -----------
 This application takes a text file loaded with actions to perform on PDF files (stored all over the internet), ...
+TODO - add more info about how the program works

 Running instructions:
 --------------------